HackerSchool/LEDmatrix/README.md

 ```

 ### Running the simulator
 1.  - On Windows, get python 3 from [here]( https://www.python.org/downloads/) and **mark the option to add python 3 to PATH, on the installer**.
     - On GNU/Linux, run `sudo apt install python3 python3-pip`.
 2. For either system, after installing python run `sudo pip3 install pygame`.
-3. Run `python3 simulator.py <socket port>` from the "server" folder, connect your program to the chosen port and go!
+3. Run `python3 simulator.py` from the "server" folder, connect your program to port 53777 and go!

-### TODO:
- * replace UDS by named pipe